-All definitions, unless otherwise referenced, are to be considered within the context of this document.
+This EMACC Handbook relies on definitions laid down in EMAD 1 and the following definitions unless otherwise referenced, are to be considered to be within the context of this document only.

 Accidental Damage (AD)

 Physical deterioration of an item caused by contact or impact with an object or influence which is not a part of the aircraft, or by human error during manufacturing, operation of the aircraft, or maintenance practices.